amoeba-rb/amoeba/README.md

       include_field :sections
     end

+### Validating Nested Attributes

+If you end up with some validation issues when trying to validate the presence of a child's `belongs_to` association, just be sure to include the `:inverse_of` declaration on your relationships and all should be well.

+For example this will throw a validation error saying that your posts are invalid:

+    class Author < ActiveRecord::Base
+      has_many :posts

+      amoeba do
+        enable
+      end
+    end

+    class Post < ActiveRecord::Base
+      belongs_to :author
+      validates_presence_of :author

+      amoeba do
+        enable
+      end
+    end

+    author = Author.find(1)
+    author.dup

+    author.save # this will fail validation

+Wheras this will work fine:

+    class Author < ActiveRecord::Base
+      has_many :posts, :inverse_of => :author

+      amoeba do
+        enable
+      end
+    end

+    class Post < ActiveRecord::Base
+      belongs_to :author, :inverse_of => :posts
+      validates_presence_of :author

+      amoeba do
+        enable
+      end
+    end

+    author = Author.find(1)
+    author.dup

+    author.save # this will pass validation

+This issue is not amoeba specific and also occurs when creating new objects using `accepts_nested_attributes_for`, like this:

+    class Author < ActiveRecord::Base
+      has_many :posts
+      accepts_nested_attributes_for :posts
+    end

+    class Post < ActiveRecord::Base
+      belongs_to :author
+      validates_presence_of :author
+    end

+    # this will fail validation
+    author = Author.create({:name => "Jim Smith", :posts => [{:title => "Hello World", :contents => "Lorum ipsum dolor}]})

+This issue with `accepts_nested_attributes_for` can also be solved by using `:inverse_of`, like this:

+    class Author < ActiveRecord::Base
+      has_many :posts, :inverse_of => :author
+      accepts_nested_attributes_for :posts
+    end

+    class Post < ActiveRecord::Base
+      belongs_to :author, :inverse_of => :posts
+      validates_presence_of :author
+    end

+    # this will pass validation
+    author = Author.create({:name => "Jim Smith", :posts => [{:title => "Hello World", :contents => "Lorum ipsum dolor}]})

+The crux of the issue is that upon duplication, the new `Author` instance does not yet have an ID because it has not yet been persisted, so the `:posts` do not yet have an `:author_id` either, and thus no `:author` and thus they will fail validation.
+This issue may likely affect amoeba usage so if you get some validation failures, be sure to add `:inverse_of` to your models.

 ## Configuration Reference

 Here is a static reference to the available configuration methods, usable within the amoeba block on your rails models.